Mexican Flame Vine with Root-Knot Nematodes? Rare but Treatable

 - â Plant French marigolds (Tagetes patula) as trap crops or cover crops

-ðą Care Guide: Mexican Flame Vine
+ðą How to Care for Mexican Flame Vine to Prevent Root-Knot Nematodes?

 ð§ How to Water